influxdata/docs-v2/content/influxdb/v2.7/organizations/buckets/create-bucket.md

 weight: 201
 ---

-Use the InfluxDB user interface (UI) or the `influx` command line interface (CLI) to create a bucket.
+Use the InfluxDB user interface (UI) the `influx` command line interface (CLI), or the InfluxDB API to create a bucket.

 {{% note %}}
 #### Bucket limits